Jewish religious movements: 20th-century movements

-Founded by rabbi Mordecai Kaplan, a split from Conservative Judaism that views Judaism as a progressively evolving civilization with focus on Jewish community.
+Founded by rabbi Mordecai Kaplan, the 1922 American split from Conservative Judaism that views Judaism as a progressively evolving civilization with focus on Jewish community.
 The central organization is "Reconstructing Judaism".
 Assessments of its impact range from being recognized as the 4th major stream of Judaism to described as a smaller movement.
+As noted, Reconstructionism is a smaller movement, but its ideas significantly impacted Jewish life in the America.